Abigail Spanberger: Abortion

+Spanberger supports abortion rights.
+She does not support any legislation that would restrict abortion, saying that the government should not "mandate a pregnancy".
+During her gubernatorial campaign, Spanberger said she would support a constitutional amendment to restore "the Roe standard" and that she supported Virginia's existing laws requiring minors seeking abortions to receive parental consent, and certain limitations on third-trimester abortions.

-COVID-19 policy
+COVID-19

 On February 1, 2023, Spanberger was among 12 Democrats to vote for a resolution to end the COVID-19 national emergency.

-On January 31, 2023, Spanberger was among seven Democrats to vote for H.R.497:Freedom for Health Care Workers Act, a bill that would lift COVID-19 vaccine mandates for healthcare workers.
+On January 31, 2023, Spanberger was among seven Democrats to vote for H.R.
+497, the Freedom for Health Care Workers Act, a bill that would lift COVID-19 vaccine mandates for healthcare workers.

+Criminal justice

+In 2023, Spanberger voted against overturning the District of Columbia's revision of its criminal code, which reduced the maximum penalties for burglary, carjacking, and robbery.

+Spanberger opposes defunding the police, and has supported bills that would increase the ability of local police departments to hire and train more officers.

 Economy

-Although not a member of Congress when it passed, Spanberger criticized the 2017 Tax Cuts and Jobs Act supported by President Donald Trump, arguing that its permanent tax cuts for corporations would increase the national debt.
+Although she was not a member of Congress when it passed, Spanberger criticized the 2017 Tax Cuts and Jobs Act supported by President Donald Trump, arguing that its permanent tax cuts for corporations would increase the national debt.

-Spanberger has called for the passage of the USMCA trade deal negotiated between the Trump administration, Mexico, and Canada.
+Spanberger called for the passage of the USMCA trade deal negotiated by the Trump administration, Mexico, and Canada.

 In May 2020, Spanberger voted against the HEROES Act, a proposed $3 trillion stimulus package in response to the COVID-19 pandemic.
 She said the bill went "far beyond" pandemic relief and had no chance of passing the Republican-controlled Senate.
 In November 2020, Spanberger led a bipartisan effort to secure the 340B Drug Pricing Program against changes that would lead to significant increases in prescription medication costs.

 Spanberger supports banning members of Congress from trading stocks.
 She has introduced legislation that would require lawmakers, as well as their spouses and dependent children, to place assets in a blind trust while in office.

+In September 2025, Spanberger wrote an opinion article in The Washington Post opposing DOGE for conducting mass layoffs of federal workers in 2025 which particularly affect Virginia, as many federal workers live there.

+Education

+Through her "Strengthening Virginia Schools Plan", Spanberger announced she would make higher education more affordable and accessible and make it easier for high school students to take college-level courses.
+She supports allowing teachers to deliver instruction and manage curriculum without interference from political bodies or agendas.
+Spanberger has emphasized strengthening public schools by hiring and fairly compensating teachers, rather than supporting private schools and school choice.
+She also supports allowing schools to teach about Virginia's history of racism, saying, "history is important for us to learn from, for our kids to be proud of the progress we've made."